20LitersAdmin/filterbuildscheduler/README.md

 # README

 ## Things to do
+5. `events/closed` should be a datatable, not boxes

+6. User#show events sections show card views, switch to a table view and make not click-able

 1. I created EventsController::SubtractSubsets and should write tests for it
   * Test the class (as a model)
   * Write a system test for event-based inventories